md-shariful-islam-sifat/Power-BI_Project/README.md

 # Power-BI_Project
-This Power BI project repository showcases interactive dashboards and visual reports designed to transform raw data into actionable insights.
-It helps users analyze KPIs, identify trends and make data-driven decisions effectively.
+This Power BI project repository contains multiple folders, each dedicated to a specific project.
+Every project folder includes the Power BI dashboard file (.pbix), datasets, screenshots and project documentation for better organization and easy access.